 The snapshot below shows the steep growth of podcasting in the US and across the globe.

 Starting a podcast isn’t as easy as recording some audio and uploading it to some online sharing platform such as Youtube or iTunes.
 Before you share the audio that you’ve recorded, your files need to be stored somewhere where people with access to the internet will have access to it.
-Storing these audio files, therefore, require podcast hosting.
+Storing these audio files, therefore, require hosting and that’s what podcast hosting is all about.
+Let me recap.

 I am writing this post to assist anyone starting out on the journey to build an audience through podcasts.
 This post will also assist you to pick the most ideal and perhaps your best podcast hosting platform available in the market.